de-soot/mc-fps-jvm-args/README.md

 # Minecraft FPS Boosting JVM Arguments

 JVM arguments that you can use in your launcher to increase your Minecraft performance.
-Originally made for people like me who want to run Minecraft with their low-end potatoes, but can also work for those with access to higher-end PCs - though the results may be diminished.
+Originally made for people like me who want to run Minecraft with their low-end potatoes, but it can also work for those with access to higher-end PCs - though the results may be diminished.

 ---